Hargrave Military Academy: Colin Powell Center for Leadership & Ethics

-Hargrave Military Academy offers a General Colin Powell Center for Leadership & Ethics; that was established to provide Cadets with a challenging, progressive and structured leadership education.
-Hargrave Cadets are taught to lead in an academic environment and through practical application by applying learned leadership techniques in day-to-day situations.
+Hargrave Military Academy offers a General Colin Powell Center for Leadership & Ethics.
+It was established to provide Cadets with a challenging, progressive and structured leadership education in an academic environment and through applying learned leadership techniques in day-to-day situations.

 Cadets are given the opportunity to enroll in a formal Leadership and Ethics Class (a ½ credit class of 18 weeks in length).
 The curriculum includes an investigation of the foundations of leadership such as Leadership Traits, Leadership Principles, Leadership Styles and Ethical Behavior.
-During their sophomore year, Cadets begin to assume positions as small unit leaders (squad leaders) which permits practical application of the leadership principles learned in the classroom.
+During their sophomore year, cadets begin to assume positions as small unit leaders (squad leaders) which permits practical application of the leadership principles learned in the classroom.
 Upon completion of this Leadership 1 course, cadets can enroll in Leadership 2, which goes into more detail on the leadership traits, principles, and techniques encouraged by General Colin Powell.

-Cadets who complete the requirements of the Colin Powell Leadership Program may apply for the Colin Powell Leadership Medal; an honor only select Cadets achieve.
-If they are accepted, Cadets will earn the Colin Powell Leadership Medal, and, upon graduation, a Certificate in Leadership Studies along with their Hargrave Military Academy Diploma.
+Cadets who complete the requirements of the Colin Powell Leadership Program may apply for the Colin Powell Leadership Medal; an honor only select cadets achieve.
+If they are accepted, cadets will earn the Colin Powell Leadership Medal, and, upon graduation, a Certificate in Leadership Studies along with their Hargrave Military Academy diploma.

 Military structure

 According to its website, "Hargrave's military program is designed to present an environment in which a Cadet may gain a sense of humor, commitment, and fidelity.
 The daily exposure of a military environment assists Cadets in developing self-discipline, character, ethics, team building, and leadership."
 Military aspects include the wearing of uniforms, a military-style organization of personnel, ranks, and a chain of command.
-Hargrave issues its own dress uniforms and PTG, but provides cadets with US Army style army combat uniforms.
+Hargrave issues its own dress uniforms and PTG, but provides cadets with US Army-style army combat uniforms.

 Corps of Cadets

-The Corps of Cadets consists of a battalion divided into four companies: Alpha, Bravo, Delta, and Band, with a small number of cadets are assigned to the Battalion staff.
+The Corps of Cadets consists of a battalion divided into four companies: Alpha, Bravo, Delta, and Band, with a small number of cadets assigned to the battalion staff.
 Every six weeks grading period, an "Honor Company" is chosen.
 The honor company is the company with the best overall academic and military performance.
 For winning, they eat first at mess, and display a streamer on their guidon.

-The rank structure at Hargrave is similar to that of the United States Army, and includes the rank of Basic Cadet.
+The rank structure at Hargrave is similar to that of the United States Army, and includes the rank of basic cadet.

 After attending Non-Commissioned Officers (SNCO) School prior to the beginning of the academic year, cadets can obtain NCO ranks and positions.
-One cadet is appointed to the rank of Command Sergeant Major, serving on Battalion staff as the highest-ranking NCO.
+One cadet is appointed to the rank of command sergeant major, serving on battalion staff as the highest-ranking NCO.